tylerganter/pokemon/README.md

 websites and ending with a final web application GUI for requesting and visualizing results.

-## Local MySQL Configuration:

 These instructions are for macOS.
 It shouldn't be much of a stretch to make it work on linux.
-If you're on windows...well, I pity you.
+If you're on windows...well, I'm sorry in so many ways.

+## Local MySQL Configuration:

 I installed mysql using [homebrew](https://brew.sh/).